ajschumacher/gadsdc/07-python_viz/README.md

 ### After

-Prepare three visualizations based on your final project data.
-Each one should show the viewer something about the data - the viewer should know something more, hopefully something interesting, after viewing the visualization.
-Clear labels will be important.
-You can use `R` or `python` (or both) and include code (including R markdown and/or IPython Notebooks) but you should also produce image files that can be viewed separately.
-Leave your image and source files in the `10-python` directory of the class repo.
-It would be good to name your files something consistent, like `name01.png`, `name02.png`, `name.R`, etc. The purpose of submitting image files in this way is so that they can be easily viewed all together when they are presented next week Wednesday.

  * [Plotting and Visualization in Python](http://nbviewer.ipython.org/urls/gist.github.com/fonnesbeck/5850463/raw/a29d9ffb863bfab09ff6c1fc853e1d5bf69fe3e4/3.+Plotting+and+Visualization.ipynb)
  * [A Gallery of Statistical Graphs in Matplotlib](http://nbviewer.ipython.org/github/cs109/content/blob/master/lec_03_statistical_graphs.ipynb)
  * [Implementation of typographic and design principles in matplotlib and iPython notebook](http://nbviewer.ipython.org/gist/olgabot/5357268)